g-udi/gaudi-bash/README.md

 ## Contributing

-Please take a look at the [Contribution Guidelines](CONTRIBUTING.md) before reporting a bug or providing a new feature.
+Please take a look at the [Contribution Guidelines](CONTRIBUTING.md) before reporting a bug or providing a new feature :pray:

 The [Development Guidelines](DEVELOPMENT.md) have more information on some of the internal workings of bash-it, please feel free to read through this page if you're interested in how bash-it loads its components.